riyac12/azure-aks-docs/articles/aks/egress-outboundtype.md

 ### <a id="outbound type-of-managedNatGateway-or-userAssignedNatGateway"></a>Outbound type: NAT Gateway

-If `managedNatGatewayV2`, `managedNatGateway` or `userAssignedNatGateway` are selected for `outboundType`, AKS relies on [Azure Networking NAT gateway](/azure/virtual-network/nat-gateway/manage-nat-gateway) for cluster egress.
+If `managedNATGatewayV2` (Preview), `managedNATGateway` or `userAssignedNATGateway` are selected for `outboundType`, AKS relies on [Azure Networking NAT gateway](/azure/virtual-network/nat-gateway/manage-nat-gateway) for cluster egress.

 - Select `managedNatGatewayV2` or `managedNatGateway` when using managed virtual networks.
-AKS provisions a StandardV2 NAT gateway with `managedNatGatewayV2` and a Standard NAT gateway with `managedNatGateway` and attaches it to the cluster subnet.
-StandardV2 NAT gateway is recommended because it's zone-redundant by default and offers higher bandwidth and throughput than Standard.
+AKS provisions a StandardV2 NAT gateway with `managedNATGatewayV2` and a Standard NAT gateway with `managedNATGateway` and attaches it to the cluster subnet.
+StandardV2 NAT gateway is recommended because it's zone-redundant by default and offers higher bandwidth and throughput.
 For information see, [StandardV2 NAT Gateway](/azure/nat-gateway/nat-overview#standardv2-nat-gateway).
-- Select `userAssignedNatGateway` when using bring-your-own virtual networking.
+- Select `userAssignedNATGateway` when using bring-your-own virtual networking.
 This option requires that you have a NAT gateway created before cluster creation.
 Both Standard and StandardV2 NAT Gateways are supported.

 > [!IMPORTANT]
-> The `managedNatGatewayV2` outbound type is currently in PREVIEW.
+> The `managedNATGatewayV2` outbound type is currently in PREVIEW.
 > See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.
 >
 For more information, see [using NAT gateway with AKS](nat-gateway.md).